 Baking soda with water is one of the most common ways to fix scratched glasses.

-Combine baking soda with water in a mixing bowl, and dip a soft cotton cloth or cotton ball in the thick paste.
-Move the soft cloth or ball in small circles over the scratch with gentle pressure.5
+Combine baking soda with water in a mixing bowl.
+Dip a soft cotton cloth or cotton ball in the thick paste.
+Gently move the soft cloth or ball in small circles over the scratch.5

 3. Wax your lenses

-You can try to use wax to fill in a scratch on your glasses.
-But beware that, while wax can fill a scratch, it may not remove it.
-Instead, wax might make it more difficult to see out of your eyewear.5
+You can use wax to fill in a scratch on your glasses.
+However, remember that while wax can fill a scratch, it may not remove it.
+Instead, the wax might make seeing out of your eyewear more difficult.5

 4. Apply sunscreen to the scratch

-Sunscreen can get rid of scratches in glasses with a mirror coating.
-Rub in the sunscreen using circular motions after cleaning your lenses with a clean microfiber cloth.
+Sunscreen can remove scratches in glasses with a mirror coating.
+Rub sunscreen into the lens using circular motions after cleaning your lenses with a clean microfiber cloth.

-Note that sunscreen will also remove the mirror coating, which serves a purpose.5
+Note that sunscreen will also remove the mirror coating.5

 5. Apply toothpaste to your glasses